opnfv/barometer/docs/release/userguide/feature.userguide.rst

 For more information on the plugin parameters, please see: https://github.com/collectd/collectd/blob/master/src/collectd.conf.pod

-Please also note that if you are not building and installing DPDK system-wide you will need to specify the specific paths to the header files and libraries using LIBDPDK_CPPFLAGS and LIBDPDK_LDFLAGS.
+.. note:: If you are not building and installing DPDK system-wide you will need to specify the specific paths to the header files and libraries using LIBDPDK_CPPFLAGS and LIBDPDK_LDFLAGS.
 You will also need to add the DPDK library symbols to the shared library path using ldconfig.
 Note that this update to the shared library path is not persistant (i.e. it will not survive a reboot).

 DPDK events plugin
 ^^^^^^^^^^^^^^^^^^^^^^